Template formatting functions

 For example, you might have an API that returns an answer called product_price

-as a number, using an API answer.
+as a number, using an .

 If we used product_price directly, it wouldn't look good for some answers, since we're used to seeing money formatted using commas.